 Of course, it digests the protein, but how?

-The major portion the cell is made up the protein.
+The major portion of the cell is made up of the protein.
 The nuclear membrane, enzymes, ligands, receptors, chaperons, antibodies and other receptor-specific legends are made up the only protein.

 Also, the cell membrane and nuclear membrane is made up of the composite protein such as phospholipid, glycoprotein and sphingomyelin.
 These are the several molecules which are made up of the proteins along with some lipids, carbohydrates and other molecules.